jafbath/survivorProject/readme.md

 - what will be worked on that day
 - any obstacles that could jeopardize project deadlines

 Your instructional team squad lead will attempt to be at those meetings, schedule allowing!

-### In-person Support

-Each team will be given 5 (five) tokens, redeemable at any time during regular class and Study Hall time (not including evening Office hours), for 20 minutes with an instructor.
-The motivation behind the token system is to give you the opportunity to solve issues and errors you run in to on your own and with your team, and to decide together when to seek assistance from the instructional team.

-- Tokens are redeemable by completing a [troubleshooting issue](../../issues/new?labels=bug&template=project-troubleshooting-request.md&title=BUG+DESCRIPTION).
-The next instructor in the support queue will reach out and schedule a call with your team during office hours.
-  Please direct message your Squad Lead for assistance, if you are unclear about the process.
-- Tokens cannot be transferred between groups - there is no black market for tokens.

 ## App Organization